Mrpalland/DrillDragonHelper/README.md

 ## Acknowledgements

-- Thanks to Floombo for being totally garnular and supplying Drilly's assets to his community and their continued work on the game Garn47.
+- Thanks to Floombo for being totally garnular and supplying Drilly's assets to their community and their continued work on the game Garn47.

 - <img src=".github/images/Drilly.png" alt="drawing" width="20"/>